• Recipe Index

 Recipe FAQs

-How to store date cake?
+How do you store this date cake?

 In the refrigerator: For longer storage, store it in the refrigerator.
-Cover the cake with parchment paper and store it in an airtight container in the refrigerator for up to a week.
+Cover the cake with parchment paper and store it in an airtight container for up to a week.
 Just be aware that refrigeration can cause the cake to dry out faster, so it's best to eat it as soon as possible.

 What are the types of dates I can use to make this date cake?